joeygrable94/BasecampSCSS/README.md

 ## Getting Started

-- clone the repository into your css folder
+1. clone the repository into your css folder
-- inside BasecampSCSS/ edit base/config-base.scss to customize your BasecampSCSS settings
+2. customize settings inside base/config-base.scss
-- add your custom styles to base/build-camp.scss
+3. add your custom styles to base/build-camp.scss
-- compile the sass into css to build your BasecampSCSS
+4. compile the sass into css to build your BasecampSCSS

 ```
 sass --watch BasecampSCSS/basecamp.scss:basecamp.css